tchajed/web-timer/README.md

 We use [Parcel](https://parceljs.org/) to build and develop, and pnpm as a package manager.

-`nvm use` is required since Parcel doesn't work on node.js > 22.6 (you'll get a SIGSEGV error).
+`nvm use` will give you a known-to-work version of node.js.
+Node 22.6 has a bug that makes it not work with parcel (you'll get a SIGSEGV); it was fixed in 22.10 and 23.

 ```sh
 nvm use